Anthony Dias Blue: Career

 Blue had a long-running feature spot on WCBS radio in New York City.
 The subject of the feature was restaurant reviews and lifestyle subjects, mostly associated with food.
 Later the program was expanded to include reporting about wine.
 Now called the Blue Lifestyle Minute, the feature has been on every day for more than 30 years (except for the two weeks following 9/11).
 Blue received a James Beard Award for the Minute in 2001.

 A separate, localized version of The Blue Lifestyle Minute began airing in 1999 on KFWB in Los Angeles.
 In 2009, this feature moved to KABC along with the addition of a new weekend show called "The Taste Buds" co-hosted with Meridith May and Merrill Schindler.

-In 2014 Blue left KABC and moved The Blue Lifestyle Minute to KNX (AM) 1070.
-This brings Blue's listenership to over 200,000.
-He died in Los Angeles on December 25, 2023, at the age of 82.
+In 2014, Blue left KABC, and moved The Blue Lifestyle Minute to KNX (AM) 1070.
+This brought Blue's listenership to over 200,000.